WordPress Security: How to Protect Your Site from Attacks and Hackers

 WordPress in an awesome tool for you to use when building and maintaining your website, however WordPress security can be tricky.
 Keeping your site safe is an ongoing process.
 Hopefully some of the resources and tips you read about can help you prevent anything disastrous from happening to your work.
 It is always good to update your site with the latest security patches to ensure that you have the most up to date software patches and security plugins.

 Need some help with WordPress security?
-Mightybytes offers basic website maintenance and support services to keep your website safe and secure.
+Mightybytes offers basic website maintenance services and website support services to keep your website safe and secure.
 Drop us a line and let us know how we might help.
 You can also check out this post covering five tips to keep your website from getting hacked.